greenelab/cimr/doc/source/contributing.md

 ## Do you have data?

 Ensure that the data is publicly available or contains a license to share with attribution (e.g. CC BY 4.0).
-Briefly, any variant- or gene-based association summary statistics passing the automated checks via cimr may be elligible to be integrated into cimr-d, which would allow faster, more convenient use by others in the community.
+Briefly, any variant-based association summary statistics passing the automated checks via cimr may be elligible to be integrated into cimr-d, which would allow faster, more convenient use by others in the community.